egis/JavaForSmallTeams/style/700_use_final_liberally.md

 ### Summary

 Consider making final any variable or parameter that does not change.

+> Methods should almost never be made final

 ### Details